-The 2010 Penn State football team faced more turmoil and criticism than Ricky Gervais at the Golden Globes, but the key point to note is that very little of it was warranted.
+The 2010 Penn State football team faced more turmoil and criticism than Ricky Gervais at the Golden Globes.
+Although, very little of it was warranted.

 Only, here’s the thing: Paterno isn’t going anywhere, he’s said so.
-This was a very young Penn State team that is only going to get better, and with less than a dozen seniors on last year’s roster, why would anyone expect there to be a large number of top recruits flying to Happy Valley?
+This was a very young Penn State team that is only going to get better.
+With less than a dozen seniors on last year’s roster, why would anyone expect there to be a large number of top recruits flying to Happy Valley?

-Penn State is going to be fine, and so is the 2011 recruiting class, and here is the current top half of the group of current verbal commitments:
+Penn State is going to be fine, and so is the 2011 recruiting class.
+Here is the current top half of the group of verbal commitments:

-Sexy Seven: Penn State’s Current Top Recruiting Commitments for 2011
+Penn State Football: Seven Top Recruiting Commitments for 2011

 7. Matt Zanellato – WR (Burke, VA)